hamlet-io/executor-python/hamlet-cli/README.md

 Hamlet Deploy is made up of a couple of parts:

 - engine - The engine is the core of hamlet and defines how infrastructure is deployed along with understanding the context of your application defined in a CMDB.
 The engine creates contracts and supporting documents which describes a task to complete.
 The engine is a java based app using the freemarker template engine.
-- executor - The executor providers the user interface to hamlet along with the executing what the contracts provided by the engine.
+- executor - The executor providers the user interface to hamlet along with executing the contracts provided by the engine.
 This is a mix of bash scripts and python code ( this cli )

 ### Docker Image